-Updated: You’ll find a list of projects we’re involved in below.
+Updated on Jun 30: You’ll find a list of projects we’re involved in below.
 We’ll keep updating this list as new initiatives are launched.

 Low-income individuals are more susceptible to contracting and spreading the COVID-19 virus.
 They’re also the most impacted by lockdowns.